project-chip/connectedhomeip/docs/testing/unit_testing.md

 See
 [TestSpan.cpp](https://github.com/project-chip/connectedhomeip/blob/master/src/lib/support/tests/TestSpan.cpp)
-for a good example of a unit test without fixtures or setup/teardown.
+for an example of a simple unit test.

+In the above example there are no fixtures or setup/teardown behavior.
 If your tests need fixtures or some kind of setup/teardown you will need to define a test context that derives from `::testing::Test`.
-Your test functions will be defined with `TEST_F()` instead of `TEST()`.
+Each of your test functions will be defined with `TEST_F(NameOfTestContext, NameOfFunction)`.
 The following example demonstrates how to use pw_unit_test to write a unit test that uses fixtures and setup/teardown.

 ```
 #include <gtest/gtest.h>